TaoDFang/GeneModuleAnnotationPaper/README.md

 code folder contains all the raw scripts

-CreateBioconductorRPackage_Pipeline.md contains steps how I creat R package.
+CreateBioconductorRPackage_Pipeline.md contains steps how I creat R package for github or bioconductor.

+GeneModuleAnnotation.Rmd shows how I test the R package